ssbc/ssb-peer-invites/README.md

 ```

 This is then passed to the pub, who verifies it,
-and if is correct, posts a new message containing it.
+and if is correct, posts a confirm message.

 ``` js
 sbot_pub.publish({